habibanalytics/Towards-Data-Science/Weeks/M1 Week 2.md

 ## Organizing material
 ### Day 1
-Day 1 I did nothing
+I did nothing
 ### Day 2
-Day 2 I did nothing
+I did nothing
 ### Day 3
-I started
+I started [Python Data Structures](https://www.coursera.org/learn/python-data?specialization=python) course from the specialization of python.
+Consists of 7 weeks and 5 topics to learn in detail.
+So i Started with week 1 **Strings** and did all the exercises on hackerrank about strings.
+You can check the link out by  the end of this document.
 ### Day 4
 ..
 ### Day 5